Jump to content

 Pension for widows and widowers

-Widowed persons, provided your spouse worked and was subject to compulsory insurance.
-Since the amendment in 2002, the "small" or "large" pension for widows or widowers has been paid out depending on the requirements.
-Important!
+After the death of your spouse, you are entitled to a widow(er)'s pension if he/she was subject to compulsory insurance.
+Since the "2002 amendment", the "small" or "large" widow(er)'s pension is paid out depending on the requirements.
 This entitlement also exists if the spouses have lived separately.

 Half-orphan's pension

-After the death of a parent, all legitimate children, children of unmarried couples, adopted children and, where applicable, stepchildren, grandchildren and foster children are entitled to a half-orphan's pension.
+After the death of a parent, all legitimate children, children of unmarried couples, adopted children and, under certain conditions, stepchildren, grandchildren and foster children are entitled to a half-orphan's pension.

 Child-raising pension

-If you are divorced and raising one or more children, you are entitled to a child-raising pension in the event of the death of the other parent under certain conditions.
+Are you divorced and bringing up children?
+If the other parent dies, you may be entitled to a child-raising pension in lieu of maintenance.
 This is not linked to the pension account of the divorced spouse.

 Housing benefit

-Note: If you receive citizen's allowance or social assistance (see above), you are not eligible for a housing allowance, as the accommodation costs have already been taken into account.
+Note: However, if you receive citizen's allowance or social assistance, you are not eligible for a housing allowance, as the accommodation costs are already included.

-With the Wiesbaden Freizeitkarte, the city of Wiesbaden offers parents and children half-price use of numerous Wiesbaden facilities such as outdoor and indoor swimming pools, courses at the adult education center and adult education centers, the Wiesbaden ice rink, the cultural days for children, the puppetry festival and all offers of the vacation programs of the Office for Social Work, which are marked with the "Family Card" logo.
-The card is valid for one year, currently costs 50 euros and is aimed at Wiesbaden families with at least three children under the age of 18, single parents with children under the age of 18 and families with children under the age of 18 who receive citizen's allowance, housing benefit or child supplement.
-Depending on the case constellation, the card can even be used free of charge.
+With the Wiesbaden Freizeitkarte, parents and children can use numerous Wiesbaden leisure facilities at half price.
+This applies, for example, to outdoor and indoor swimming pools, courses at the adult education center, the ice rink, cultural days for children and all offers of the vacation programs of the Office for Social Work with the "Family Card" logo.
+The card is valid for one year and currently costs 50 euros.
+The Freizeitkarte is available to all Wiesbaden families with at least three children under the age of 18, single parents with children under the age of 18 and families with at least three children under the age of 18 who receive citizen's allowance, housing benefit or child supplement.

 FamilyApp Hesse